Vinod K. Aggarwal

-Presented at a conference titled “Japan’s Leadership in the Liberal International Order”
+Presented the conference “Japan’s Leadership in the Liberal International Order”

 Divining the eventual direction of U.S. trade policy might best be left to sorcerers, particularly with the dramatic uncertainty that has been created by the COVID-19 crisis.
 President Trump has abandoned the Trans-Pacific Partnership (TPP), halted the Transatlantic Trade and Investment Partnership (TTIP) negotiations, and imposed unilateral tariffs on both friends and foes alike.
 At the same time, we have seen the morphing of the North American Free Trade Agreement (NAFTA) into the United States-Mexico-Canada Agreement (USMCA), a highly limited bilateral agreement with Japan at the end of 2019, and a phase one U.S.-China trade deal on January 15, 2020.
 Some argue that many of these policies are simply a lashing out by a protectionist president without any coherent long-term strategy.
 Yet the key question that remains unanswered is: If Trump loses the election, will a Democratic president revert to a global multilateral approach to trade and warmer relations with China?
 And if Trump is re-elected, will we see more unilateral protectionist threats to force countries to negotiate bilateral trade agreements?